giffordlabcvr/WNV-GLUE/README.md

 Download the WNV-GLUE repository, navigate into the top-level directory, and start the GLUE command line interpreter.

-At the GLUE command prompt, run the 'buildYfvProject.glue' file as follows:
+At the GLUE command prompt, run the 'buildWnvBaseProject.glue' file as follows:

 ```
 GLUE Version 1.1.107